Enoch Kelly Haney: Political career

 Prior to becoming Principal Chief of the Seminole Nation of Oklahoma in 2005, Haney served in the Oklahoma Senate from 1986 to 2002.
 During his tenure in the State Senate, he served as Chairman of the Senate Appropriations Committee.
 From 1980 to 1986, he served in the Oklahoma House of Representatives, becoming Vice Chairman of the House Appropriations Committee in his second term.
 He was the first full-blood Native American to serve in either house of the Oklahoma Legislature.
 Earlier in his career, he had served the Seminole Nation of Oklahoma, as a tribal councilman, band chief, business consultant, and planner.

 Haney ran in the Democratic Party's primary election in the 2002 Oklahoma gubernatorial election.
-He placed third in the primary.
+He placed third in the primary behind Vince Orza and Brad Henry.

 Artistic career

 In addition to his political career, Haney was an internationally recognized Native American artist, specializing in paintings and sculpture.
 He painted in oil, acrylic, and watercolor and drew with pastels, as well as sculpting with bronze.
 Haney was shown throughout the United States, as well as Malaysia, Singapore, South Korea, and Switzerland.
 The Five Civilized Tribes Museum declared him a Master Artist in 1976.

 Most notably, he created "The Guardian," a 22-foot bronze sculpture which adorns the Oklahoma State Capitol dome.
 Modeled after Haney's own relatives, "The Guardian" took 10 months to complete, weighs 4,000 pounds, and was erected on June 7, 2002.
 Seven 7-foot replicas of the statue are located throughout the state.

+Haney noted of his sculpture of "The Guardian": “The towering statue exemplifies the valor of Oklahomans and their ability to overcome the most horrific catastrophes such as the bombing at the Alfred P. Murrah Building in Oklahoma City.
+The Guardian is a reminder that just below him within the halls of our grand Capitol, the true guardians of Oklahoma, our elected officials and others, are working every day to improve this already magnificent state.”

 Haney's other artistic accomplishments include the "Chickasaw Warrior" sculpture at the Chickasaw Nation headquarters in Ada, Oklahoma, and the "Standing His Ground" sculpture at Seminole State College in Seminole, Oklahoma.

-A painting by Haney, "The Earth and I are One" is displayed at the Oklahoma State Capitol.
+A painting created by Haney entitled "The Earth and I are One" is displayed at the Oklahoma State Capitol.